 - a) Industrial fencing shall be a maximum2.4 metres in height. - b) All fencing in industrial developments shall be of recessive colours, palisade design, or plastic coated and framed chain wire with a maximum height of 2.4 metres, unless required as part of an acoustic solution. - c) The use of sheet metal fencing is not permitted unless required as part of acoustic solution and is appropriately screened with landscaping. - d) All fencing in industrial developments shall be setback a minimum of 3.0 metres from property boundaries addressing a primary and/or secondary street.

-Note: For the purpose of 'SEPP 1 - Development Standards', a fence nominated in Section 7.3.3 of this Plan does not constitute a building.
+Note: For the purpose of 'SEPP 1 -Development Standards', a fence nominated

+7.3 Building Form and